cstyan/readingList/notes/how-to-read-a-paper.md

 that you haven't read before, or (c) keep reading right away.

 # Third pass
-The goal is to attempt to virtually re-implement the paper; that is, making the same assumptsion as the author, attempt to re-create the work.
+The goal is to attempt to virtually re-implement the paper; that is, making the same assumption as the author, attempt to re-create the work.
 TODO: err, what? redo the research? write programs to run the proofs?
 Try to identify and challenge all the assumptions in the paper, and think about how you would present ideas yourself.
-At the end of the third pass you should be able to reconstruct the structure of the paper from memory, as well as identify + explain it's strong and weak points.
+At the end of the third pass, you should be able to reconstruct the structure of the paper from memory, as well as identify + explain it's strong and weak points.
 These may include implicit assumptions, missing citations to relevant work, and potential issues with experimental or analytical techniques.